 We cannot know exactly what was the mix was in the Roman world of semi-free peasants who "belonged" to the estates versus outright slaves, but the difference in their lives was probably not that great.
-Much would have depended upon the attitudes and behavior of the residents of each the villa who controlled a given estate or territory and the people who lived and worked there.
+Much would have depended upon the attitudes and behavior of the residents or "owners" of each villa, and who this controlled a given estate or territory.
+This artifice of ownership also made them the effective owners of the people who lived and worked there.
 The owners of villas who treated the peasantry well probably treated their slaves well too.
 Conversely, those who treated their slaves in the most abusive manner were almost certainly tyrannical overlords as well.

 As the empire declined, the distribution of population gradually returned to something similar to what it had been prior to its rise.
 Urban dwellers may have accounted for around 1% of the total population of the area formerly controlled by the empire by the end of the fifth century CE.
 It is also safe to assume that for many people, the areas beyond the shrinking boundaries of the empire would have been perceived as great places to escape the conditions of servitude on the less pleasant estates.
 There is a strong hint, that the island of Great Britain was seen as such a refuge in the years immediately following the Roman withdrawal from it in 409 CE.
 As the Romans moved out, other people from the shrinking border areas of the empire were moving in.